 One of the best ways to check your alignment is to hit a short, straight shot with a wedge, and compare the ball flight to what is displayed in the Garmin Golf app.
 If the R10 is facing too far in one direction, the simulated launch will tend to be too far in the other direction.

-For a portable $600 unit, there’s really no other way to put it: the Garmin Approach R10 launch monitor is fantastic.
+For a portable $600 unit, there’s really no other way to put it: the Garmin Approach R10 launch monitor is excellent.

-Not only does it measure an impressive amount of data points that you would normally only get at the $2000 SkyTrak/Mevo+ level and above, but it’s the only launch monitor I know of under $1000 that has golf simulation capability, and if that wasn’t enough, Garmin continues to add compatibility for more high-quality software.
+Not only does it measure an impressive amount of data points that you would normally only get at the $2500 SkyTrak/Mevo+ level and above, but along with the Rapsodo MLM2PRO, it’s also one of the only launch monitors under $1000 that has golf simulation capability.

 That doesn’t mean the R10 is better than these systems.
-Assuming you were financially indifferent to spending $2000 or spending $600, I would still go for the $2000 system (SkyTrak for indoors or Mevo+ for outdoors) because you’ll get more reliability and more direct measurements.
+Assuming you were financially indifferent to spending $2500 or spending $600, I would still go for the $2500 system (SkyTrak+ for indoors or Mevo+ for outdoors) because you’ll get more reliability and more direct measurements.

 But if you want to stay at that three-figure price level, the R10 is definitely what you should go for except in one case: when you need shot tracing for your recorded swings.
-In that case, you should look at the Rapsodo MLM, although you’ll currently need an iOS device for that.
+In that case, you should look at the Rapsodo MLM or MLM2PRO, although you’ll need an mobile device for those.

 Moreover, if you have an even tighter budget of $500 or less and still want spin measurements, you should look at the FlightScope Mevo which is usable with both Android and iOS devices.

-The Approach R10 is simply a beast given its price.
+The Approach R10 is simply loaded with value.
 For the most part it has excellent accuracy, and although there is room for improvement in a few areas including indoor performance, Garmin is building on the R10 with updates and will likely continue to do so for years to come.

 Thanks for reading my Garmin Approach R10 review.
 Are you interested in the R10?
 Have you tried it already?
 What’s your experience?
 Tell us about it in the comments below.